Study in Slovakia

 The embassy of the Slovak Republic will make an interview with the applicant for the temporary residence for the purpose of the preliminary assessment of the application.
 The interview will be conducted in the state language or another language.

-For detailed information regarding visa application contact the Slovak embassy in your country.
+For detailed information regarding student visa application contact the Slovak embassy in your country.